IFComp Author’s Handbook

 While we don’t require it, we do recommend that IFComp authors create or update IFDB pages about their own entries.
 (And yes, you are allowed to update your game’s IFDB page during the competition.)

 If you do want to ensure that your game appears on IFDB appropriately, it’s a good idea to swing by a few days after the competition ends to ensure that the IFDB points to your game’s permanent location on the IF Archive.
-And, of course, if do any post-comp releases, you’ll also want to update your IFDB page to reflect that.
+And, of course, if you do any post-comp releases, you’ll also want to update your IFDB page to reflect that.

 Good luck and have fun